DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 ## Project-5 Image Classification

+In this project, we utilize transfer learning for image classification using a pre-trained VGG16 model on the CIFAR-10 dataset.
+By fine-tuning this model on our specific dataset, we aim to improve classification accuracy efficiently.

 #### Overview

-In this project, we focus on the CIFAR-10 dataset, a widely used benchmark in the field of image classification.
+In this work, we focus on the CIFAR-10 dataset, a widely used benchmark in the field of image classification.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 50,000 training images and 10,000 test images.
 The classes represent common objects such as airplanes, cars, birds, and more.
 Transfer Learning Approach

 The core of this project revolves around the application of Transfer Learning using the VGG16 model.
 VGG16 is a Convolutional Neural Network (CNN) architecture that was originally trained on the ImageNet dataset, which contains over a million images across a thousand categories.
 By using VGG16, we can transfer the learned features to the CIFAR-10 dataset, greatly enhancing the model's performance without requiring extensive computational resources.